-To form an LLC in Washington, you must pay a $180 to file your certificate of formation with the Secretary of State’s office by mail, $200 if you file online (online filings are processed in 2-3 days).
+To form an LLC in Washington, you must pay $180 to file your certificate of formation with the Secretary of State’s office by mail or $200 if you file online (online filings are processed in 2-3 days).

 Also, don’t forget that there might be additional fees involved with performing a thorough LLC name search to figure out if the name you’ve chosen for your business is actually available.

-- Reserving an LLC name for up to 180 days will cost $30
+- Reserving an LLC name for up to 180 days will cost $30.

-- A professional trademark search will cost anywhere from $30-500 for each trademark searched
+- A professional trademark search will cost anywhere from $30-500 for each trademark searched.

-Click here to read our “Freelancer’s Guide to Trademark Research” for more information.
+Click here to read our “Freelancer’s Guide to Trademark Research” for more information

-Click here for our Freelancer’s Guide to Naming an LLC in Washington.
+Click here for our Freelancer’s Guide to Naming an LLC in Washington

 Forming an LLC could get pricey pretty quickly.
-Ultimately, how much it will cost to complete and file all of the necessary paperwork will depend upon who does the work.
+Ultimately, how much it will cost to complete and file all the necessary paperwork will depend upon who does the work.

 If you end up using an online LLC formation service, you could pay up to $300.

-But, wait, there’s more!
 You’ll also need to designate someone to accept legal papers for your LLC.
 And, while you can take a DIY approach, it’s best to use a professional registered agent.
 How much will that cost?
 About $75-150 annually.
 Ouch!

-For more information, check out our “Freelancer’s Guide to Registered Agents”
+For more information, check out our Freelancer’s Guide to Registered Agents

 Is There a Smarter, More Affordable Way to Form Your LLC?

-But, don’t worry, as Hyke has created a system that makes it simpler and more affordable for you to form and maintain your LLC.
+But, don’t worry.
+Hyke has created a system that makes it simple and more affordable for you to form and maintain your LLC.
+We:

-From limited liability and pass-through taxation, to flexible profit-splitting and flexible management, it’s no wonder that so many savvy freelance pros, self-employed professionals, and real estate agents and brokers are taking the steps to form an LLC.
+From limited liability and pass-through taxation, to flexible profit-splitting and management, it’s no wonder that so many savvy freelancers are taking the steps to form an LLC.